StateFarm-STEM/pyinthesky/lesson5/README.md

 - Read GPS sensor data
 - Print the GPS sensor data to the serial port

-## Measure Pressure and Temperature using the BMP180
+## Read GPS location data using the GPS GT-U7 Module

 #### What you will be using:
 - [Arduino IDE](https://github.com/StateFarm-STEM/pyinthesky/blob/main/lesson5/screenshots/arduino-ide.png)